 Section 8.1 and 8.2 of the document state respectively thus: “I further agree that during the term of my

-“ I agree that I shall not, during the term of this Agreement or after the expiration or termination of this Agreement, either personally or as an employee, consultant, partner, officer, director or shareholder of any other person, firm, entity, partnership or corporation, (i) own, operate, lease, franchise, conduct, engage in, be connected with, have any interest in or assist any person or entity engaged in any business in Nigeria whose activities include the business of offering goods and services competitive with those offered by Channels Incorporated Ltd and its affiliated Companies”.
+employment with the Company and for a period of eighteen (18) months thereafter, I also shall not solicit, or arrange or collaborate with any other person or entity to solicit, any person or entity engaged by the Company as an employee, customer, supplier, or consultant or advisor to the Company to terminate such party’s relationship with the Company. “ I agree that I shall not, during the term of this Agreement or after the expiration or termination of this Agreement, either personally or as an employee, consultant, partner, officer, director or shareholder of any other person, firm, entity, partnership or corporation, (i) own, operate, lease, franchise, conduct, engage in, be connected with, have any interest in or assist any person or entity engaged in any business in Nigeria whose activities include the business of offering goods and services competitive with those offered by Channels Incorporated Ltd and its affiliated Companies”.

 Also section 12.2 of the document read: “This agreement is the final, complete and exclusive agreement of the parties with respect to the subject matter hereof and supersedes and merges all prior discussions between us”.